simoelghazimac/stockpapers/README.md

 	- Each commit should have a single clear purpose.
 If a commit contains multiple unrelated changes, those changes should be split into separate commits.
 	- If a commit requires another commit to build properly, those commits should be squashed.
 	- Follow-up commits for any review comments should be squashed.
 Do not include "Fixed PR comments", merge commits, or other "temporary" commits in pull requests.

+> NOTE: Please create your own `GoogleServices-Info.plist` on Firebase, without this file the Run will fail.

+> NOTE: If you encounter a problem with BorignSSL Framework, please remove it from the frameworks folder and link the new one.

 # Are you a webdeveloper?
 If you'd like to contribute but you're not a Swift developer you can always check the **Stockpapers** [website][website-repo] repo and help with the [website][website-repo].